Create an App campaign

 - In the page menu on the left, click Campaigns.

 - Click the plus button , then select App.

 - Enter your app name, package name or publisher, then select your app from the list that appears.

 - Click Continue.

 - In the “Campaign name” field, add a name for your campaign.
-To help you find your campaign later, you might want to indicate in the name that this is a Universal App campaign.
+To help you find your campaign later, you might want to indicate in the name that this is an App campaign.

-- Enter 4 independent lines of text that can be rotated in your ads in any order.
+- Enter four independent lines of text that can be rotated in your ads in any order.